censusreporter/census-places-json/README.md

 census-places-json
 ==================

-Simple scripts for fetching Census places data and generating json representations.
+Simple scripts for fetching Census places data from Name Look-up Tables and generating json representations.

+NOTE: This project might still be useful if you want to manipulate data from the Census Name Look-up Tables, but not all geographies are represented in those files.
+You're probably better off looking into [census-shapefile-utils](https://github.com/censusreporter/census-shapefile-utils) for extracting data about Census places.

 ### get_lookup_table_files.py ###